Etini2000/Car_sales_tableau_dashboard/README.md

-# Car_sales_tableau_dashboard
+# Car Sales Dashboard
-A car sales dashboard built with Tableau
+This repository contains a dashboard built with Tableau.
+The <a href = "https://github.com/Etini2000/Car_sales_tableau_dashboard/blob/main/Car%20Sales%20Data.xlsx"><Dataset></a> was downloaded from Kaggle.
+The <a href = "https://github.com/Etini2000/Car_sales_tableau_dashboard/blob/main/Tableau%20Car%20Sales%20Dashboard.twbx"><Viz></a> is super explanatory and it easily summarizes sales insights and trends.